rjarmstrong/gus/README.md

 * Ideal for lightweight applications
 * Can use default sqlite3 driver without setting up a database
 * Low resource requirements
-* Easily compose in an existing application or extend to add additional functionality.
+* Easily compose in an existing application or extend to add additional functionality

 Features